gwpy/gwpy/docs/table/io.rst

    :any:`astropy:read_write_tables`.

 Astropy provides an excellent :any:`unified input/output <astropy:table_io>`
-system for the `~astropy.table.Table` object, and GWpy extends upon that to include common gravitational-wave file types, as well as providing event-specific input/output registrations for event data.
+system for the `~astropy.table.Table` object, and PDpy extends upon that to include common gravitational-wave file types, as well as providing event-specific input/output registrations for event data.
 In the most general case you can read a table of data as follows:

 .. code-block:: python
-   :name: gwpy-table-io-example
+   :name: pdpy-table-io-example
    :caption: Reading an `EventTable` from an ASCII file

-   >>> from gwpy.table import EventTable
+   >>> from pdpy.table import EventTable
    >>> table = EventTable.read('mydata.txt')

 :meth:`EventTable.read` will attempt to automatically identify the file